-When an individual stops taking opioids (e.g., heroin), withdrawal symptoms typically begin 8-24 hours after the last use, and can persist for 4-10 days.
-After curtailing use of a long-acting opioid (e.g., methadone), withdrawal symptoms begin 12-48 hours after last use and can persist for 10-20 days.
-Symptoms include nausea and vomiting, anxiety, insomnia, hot and cold flashes, perspiration, muscle cramps, watery discharge from eyes and nose, and diarrhea.
+- 8–24 hours after the last dose: Symptoms include nausea and vomiting, anxiety, insomnia, hot and cold flashes, perspiration, muscle cramps, watery discharge from the eyes and nose, and diarrhea.

-Of the three principal types of opioid-based medication assisted treatment (MAT) for opioid use disorder — methadone, buprenorphine/naloxone (Suboxone) and naltrexone — Suboxone is often preferred because it can be prescribed by licensed medical provider in any treatment setting, whereas in the U.S., methadone is strictly regulated and can only be provided through federally licensed treatment centers.
+Of the three principal types of opioid-based medication assisted treatment (MAT) for opioid use disorder — methadone, buprenorphine/naloxone (Suboxone) and naltrexone — Suboxone is often preferred because it can be prescribed by licensed medical provider in any treatment setting, whereas methadone can only be provided through federally licensed treatment centers.

-Prior to starting Suboxone, the individual should be experiencing mild-to-moderate withdrawal symptoms from the opioid (e.g., heroin) that they were taking previously—in order to prevent precipitated withdrawal.
+Prior to starting Suboxone, the individual should be experiencing mild-to-moderate withdrawal symptoms from the opioid that they were taking previously—in order to prevent precipitated withdrawal.

 Evidence for the effectiveness of treatment of withdrawal symptoms with opioid medications (MAT) is by far the best.
 The evidence for non-opioid medications in treating withdrawal is not as strong.
 However, these medications can be good adjunctive, or additional, medications to use, or good substitutions if MAT is not available or tolerable.
 Some adjunctive, non-opioid medications include:

-Depending on the severity of the addiction, patients with OUD are often going long periods of time without adequate nutrition and are often malnourished.
+Depending on the severity of the addiction, patients with OUD often go long periods of time without adequate nutrition and can be malnourished.
 Opioids also affect the gastrointestinal system in numerous ways.
 Constipation is a common symptom of opioid use, and conversely, withdrawal often causes the opposite symptom of diarrhea, nausea and vomiting.
 This can all lead to nutrient losses, imbalance of electrolytes, and dehydration, that can further exhaust a person as their body goes through withdrawal.

-Thus, adequate hydration and nutrition are really essential as the body undergoes withdrawal.
-Eating balanced meals, maintaining a high-fiber diet with plenty of complex carbohydrates (such as whole grains, vegetables, peas, and beans), maintaining adequate hydration and increasing dietary intake of protein can all help to strengthen the body as it goes through the withdrawal process.
-Zinc can help to improve immune system and proper brain function, and calcium and magnesium deficiencies are the major factors of pain and nervous/muscular disorders among addicts.
-Vitamin B and vitamin C supplements are often recommended as well.
+Thus, adequate hydration and nutrition are essential as the body undergoes withdrawal.
+Eating balanced meals, maintaining a high-fiber diet with plenty of complex carbohydrates (such as whole grains, vegetables, peas, and beans), maintaining adequate hydration and increasing dietary intake of protein can all help to strengthen the body as it goes through withdrawal.

 Light exercise is encouraged as endorphins released by physical movement can improve mood and pain tolerance.
 Endorphins themselves are natural opioids.